berggrueninstitute/Life-Otherwise/_articles/01-otherwise.md

 ---
 layout: otherwise
-title: What if life were Otherwise?
+title: What If Life Were Otherwise?
 permalink: what-if-life-were-otherwise
 authors:
     - name: Claire Isabel Webb